 Remember that your Italian employer must get a work permit for you.
 You and the employer must reach an agreement and sign a work contract.
 It is mandatory to provide a work contract for the work permit.

 How Long is the Italy Student Visa Valid for?

 You want to know how long you can stay in Italy?
 The answer is with yourself.
 Look at the duration of your course.
 The Italian officials will grant a visa valid to finish your course.
 If not, you have the authorization to extend your visa.
 This is a point not to worry about.

-Can I stay in Italy after Graduation?
+Can you stay in Italy after graduation?